zesk/build/documentation/source/tools/application.md

 # Application Development

+This is a development tool and tracks the state of the "current" project you are working on.

 The concept of the `Application Home` is the current project you are working on in your system.
 The value is stored in a cache file and can be updated using `applicationHome` or the (default) aliases `g` and `G`.